 The top is a wonderful plateau of grass that shimmered in the lifting breeze.
 Bare sandstone shows through the surface vegetation and in places is covered with the most wonderful lichens and mosses of all colours.

-It is folklore that a ship from the Spannish Armada was wrecked on the shores but despite hopes being raised in the 19th centaury when a gold doubloon was accidentally found there remains no further sign of any treasure.
+It is folklore that a ship from the Spanish Armada was wrecked on the shores but despite hopes being raised in the 19th centaury when a gold doubloon was accidentally found there remains no further sign of any treasure.

-Faced with unpassable sheer rocks I found a narrow crack in the rocks and clambered up to yet another wonderful small plateau of grass and heather.
+Faced with unpassable sheer rocks I found a narrow crack in the rocks.
+After a quick clamber up the gap I surfaced onto yet another wonderful small plateau of grass and heather.
 My arrival on the top was heralded by circling squawking gulls, clearly not used to humans on their isle.